sundychenD/StudyNotes/readme.md

 # Study Notes

-This repository contains all my CS study notes
+This repository contains some of my CS study notes, I update them once a semester